-*Essential oils – you all know who regularly read this site I use Young Living Essential Oils.
-They are the ONLY ones I will use.
-They are the ONLY ones I am referring to here EVAH!
-I used a variety.
+*Essential oils – I use a certain brand, contact me if you want to know which one I trust with my dogs.
+I used a variety oils.
 Don’t ask me about dosages, etc., since that is considered prescribing which I don’t/can’t do and it is also not the mindset I share from.
 I believe that all modalities (like this) are there to support the body so the body can heal itself.
 I don’t think of this any other way.
 I used/use them topically for him.

 *Supplements – organic sulfur (MSM), Mycoformulas (mushroom product) and fulvic-humic acid.
 I also created a blend from organic herbs I purchase from Mountain Rose Herbs to support his bones and ligaments.
 The reason I’m not getting too in depth on specifics here is because when you see the “fast forward to 2018 regimen” you’ll know that my stance is MUCH more focused on his FOOD…and you’ll know WHY as well.
 So be patient and stay with me to the end okay?
 I am only sharing what I initially did.
 What I do now is a lot simpler.